2018 Rogers Cup

-The 2018 Rogers Cup presented by National Bank was a tennis tournament to be played on outdoor hard courts.
+The 2018 Rogers Cup presented by National Bank was a tennis tournament played on outdoor hard courts.
 It was the 129th edition (for the men) and the 117th (for the women) of the Canadian Open.
 The tournament was part of the ATP World Tour Masters 1000 of the 2018 ATP World Tour, and of the WTA Premier 5 tournaments of the 2018 WTA Tour, and was also a 2018 US Open Series event.
 The men's event was held at the Aviva Centre in Toronto and the women's event was held at the IGA Stadium in Montréal, both from August 6 to August 12.